 - Install the Drools Plugin for Eclipse (available as part of Red Hat Integration Stack for Eclipse)

-- Install the Business Central Workbench and design your Rules/Processes in its Web application as discussed in this tutorial: Getting started with Business Central Workbench
+- Install the Business Central Workbench and design your Rules/Processes in its Web application as discussed in this tutorial: Getting started with jBPM Business Central